saiful9379/BanglaNER/README.md

 # run
 python3 app.py
 ```
-After running app file output show ip-address looks like this,
+After running the app file output shows ip-address looks like this,

 ```sh
  * Running on all addresses (0.0.0.0)